kapalani1/Water-Bunny/README.md

 4. Set the positions of all vertices in the mesh to be the new positions
 5. Repeat

+#### Taubin Smoothing
+I also implemented Taubin smoothing that preserves mesh quality much better than the standard Laplacian Smoothing.
+The essential idea with Taubin Smoothing is to shrink and grow the mesh each time rather than just shrink it.
+To accomodate for this, there are also grow and shrink factors for the mesh ```λ``` and ```µ```

 ##### Results of Mesh Smoothing
 - Stanford Bunny
 	- Original Bunny